 What is asthma?

-Asthma is a condition which occurs when the upper airways constrict as a result of a particular trigger, for example an extreme reaction to some sort of allergen/stimulus such as viral infections, pollen, or even sometimes overwhelming stress or exercise.
+Asthma is a condition which occurs when the upper airways constrict as a result of a particular trigger, for example, an extreme reaction to some sort of allergen/stimulus such as viral infections, pollen, or overwhelming stress or exercise.

 Asthma can present at any age though it is usually not diagnosed in early childhood (especially infants) unless there is a strong family history, and typical recurrent symptoms.
 Many young children with asthma present symptoms similar to a condition called ‘viral induced wheeze’ which does not necessarily lead to asthma.